-While more cost-effective than physical marketing events, virtual events offer another huge advantage: detailed information.
-As opposed to physical events, where often the only lead data consists of business card content, virtual events enable marketers to track and evaluate every move of each attendee within the environment, resulting in highly qualified sales leads.
+While more cost-effective than physical marketing events, a virtual event offers another huge advantage for the marketer who is hosting: detailed attendee information.
+As opposed to physical events, where often the only lead data consists of business card content, a virtual event enables marketers to track and evaluate every move of each attendee within the environment, resulting in highly qualified sales leads.

 While many marketers recognize the value of qualified leads, not all know how to leverage a virtual event for optimum results.
 Here are a few best practices.